t-madeley/transformer_from_scratch/README.md

 Hi there, thank you for taking the time to read my submission.
 I will briefly summarise my approach and attempt to explain some of the decision-making process and tradeoffs made.

-## Task

-# Solution

-The project also includes uses `pip-compile` for dependency management, instructions for setting up your environment can be found below.

-## Process

-# Instructions

-## Package usage
+All task related work has been completed within the `Prevayl Technical Task.ipynb` with complete annotation and discussion.

 ## Set up and installation

-We have created a `Makefile` to house some helpful commands to manage dependencies and set up a suitable Conda environment.
+We have created a `Makefile` to house some helpful commands to manage dependencies and set up a suitable Conda environment and IPYKernel.

 You must have some form of Conda installed for this to work.